-Building upon FIU’s deep experience creating hundreds of impactful global learning courses across the curriculum, FIU-COIL is now utilizing technology and the Internet to connect students and faculty with their peers across national borders.
+Building upon FIU’s deep experience creating hundreds of impactful global learning courses across the curriculum, FIU-COIL utilizes technology and the Internet to connect students and faculty with their peers across national borders.

-COIL courses enable intercultural teams to develop meaningful collaborative projects that increase participants’ knowledge and help them better understand and empathize with other people’s perspectives.
-Since COIL courses are embedded within the curriculum, participating students gain access to the world and its diversity without incurring any additional cost.
+COIL enables intercultural teams to develop meaningful collaborative projects that increase students’ and faculty members’ knowledge and help them better understand and empathize with other people’s perspectives.
+Since COIL is embedded within the curriculum, participating students gain access to the world and its diversity without incurring any additional cost.

 What do COIL projects look like?